vCloud-DFTBA/Viettel-Digital-Talent-2023/1. Containerization/Le-Trong-Minh/README.md

 <big> **Oh, wizardry!!!** </big> The size of backend image has been reduced from `nearly 900 MB` (three-tier-webapp_backend) to `less than 50 MB` (three-tier-webapp_backend.slim) - `almost 40 times reduction`.

+We can check more information in the `slim.report.json`.

 Let's run containers: